 SDP ( Session Description Protocol)

 SIP can bear many kinds of MIME attachments , one such is SDP.
-It uses RTP/AVP Profiles for common media types .
-Specified by RFC 3264 .
+SDP contains session metadata used for establishing the session .
 It defines media information and capabilities such as codecs and formats , timestamps , termination points like address , ports .
 Additionally it can also convey other details like bandwidth and contact for the node acting as proxy for the session.

 Session Description Protocol Version (v): 0 Owner/Creator, Session Id (o): FreeSWITCH 1532932581 1532932582 IN IP4 184.108.40.206 Owner Username: FreeSWITCH Session ID: 1532932581 Session Version: 1532932582 Owner Network Type: IN Owner Address Type: IP4 Owner Address: 220.127.116.11 Session Name (s): FreeSWITCH Connection Information (c): IN IP4 18.104.22.168 Connection Network Type: IN Connection Address Type: IP4 Connection Address: 22.214.171.124 Time Description, active time (t): 0 0 Session Start Time: 0 Session Stop Time: 0 Media Description, name and address (m): audio 29398 RTP/AVP 0 101 Media Type: audio Media Port: 29398 Media Protocol: RTP/AVP Media Format: ITU-T G.711 PCMU Media Format: DynamicRTP-Type-101 Media Attribute (a): rtpmap:0 PCMU/8000 Media Attribute Fieldname: rtpmap Media Format: 0 MIME Type: PCMU Sample Rate: 8000 Media Attribute (a): rtpmap:101 telephone-event/8000 Media Attribute Fieldname: rtpmap Media Format: 101 MIME Type: telephone-event Sample Rate: 8000 Media Attribute (a): fmtp:101 0-16 Media Attribute Fieldname: fmtp Media Format: 101 [telephone-event] Media format specific parameters: 0-16 Media Attribute (a): silenceSupp:off - - - - Media Attribute Fieldname: silenceSupp Media Attribute Value: off - - - - Media Attribute (a): ptime:20 Media Attribute Fieldname: ptime Media Attribute Value: 20